Garden City Career Connection Academy

 • 45-minute essay

-The (ESL) program help students build the foundation to further their education.
+The (ELA) program help students build the foundation to further their education.
 Classes are offered on a variety of schedules to accommodate students'.
-Students are placed in ESL courses specific to their skill level to prepare them to move on to contextualize career courses.
+Students are placed in ELA courses specific to their skill level to prepare them to move on to contextualize career courses.

 Family Literacy